-Our compensation committee determined the annual target cash incentive opportunities for each of our named executive officers for fiscal year 2022 based on its business judgment regarding the appropriate level of incentive opportunities to motivate and retain these executives, and to establish an appropriate "pay for performance" linkage between their total compensation and our overall financial results.
-In making this business judgment, our compensation committee considered each named executive officer's historical level of incentive opportunities, base salary and level of incentive opportunities relative to those of our other named executive officers and the industry total compensation and proxy statement data discussed above.
-Based on these considerations, our compensation committee approved the annual target cash incentive opportunities (as a percentage of base salary) for all of our named executive officers for fiscal year 2022, which was at the same level set in fiscal year 2021 for Mr. Daly and at a level 5% higher than as set in fiscal year 2021 for each of Messrs.
-Kober, Dennehy and Hwang, Dr. Carlson and Ms. Roth, taking into account the continued desire to align our executive officers' compensation with our industry peers.
+Our compensation committee determined the annual target cash incentive opportunities for each of our named executive officers for fiscal year 2023 based on its business judgment regarding the appropriate level of incentive opportunities to motivate and retain our executives, and to establish an appropriate "pay for performance" linkage between their total compensation and our overall financial results.
+In making this determination, our compensation committee considered each named executive officer's historical level of incentive opportunities, base salary and level of incentive opportunities relative to those of our other named executive officers and the industry total compensation and proxy statement data discussed above.
+Based on these considerations, our compensation committee approved the annual target cash incentive opportunities (as a percentage of base salary) for all of our named executive officers for fiscal year 2023, which was at the same level set in fiscal year 2022.
 The incentive opportunity for our named executive officers was also subject to potential discretionary increase or reduction based on individual performance during the period.
-The following table shows the target annual cash incentive opportunity of each of our named executive officers for fiscal year 2022 depending on achievement against applicable performance metrics, expressed as a percentage of each executive's annual base salary.
+Further, the compensation committee maintains the discretion to adjust certain aspects of the Company's short-term cash incentive program from time to time based on the changing nature of the Company's business, the impact of certain special projects and related activities.
+The following table shows the target annual cash incentive opportunity of each of our named executive officers for fiscal year 2023 depending on achievement against applicable performance metrics, expressed as a percentage of each executive's annual base salary.